You've given to political causes and candidates. You routinely make donations, and in a big election year you try to meet the moment.

 If you can pick the ones capable of managing a scrappy campaign, your dollar can go REALLY far.

-While a lot of important political races that will impact the future of our country are happening at the local and state level, what you've probably heard the most about are some of the high profile Senate races.
+A lot of important political races that will impact the future of our country are happening at the local and state level.

-If you're investing at all in political races in 2026, the Senate has to fit into your strategy.
+Suffice it to say, each of these 100 lawmakers has an incredible amount of power, and if you're investing at all in political races in 2026, the Senate has to fit into your strategy.

 But it shouldn't be all, or even most, of what you give to this year.